- A wider spread of the risk of non-payment

 - Generate management costs that are proportionally higher than larger customers

-In our globalised economy, competition is the order of the day.
-Competition applies to goods and prices alike, and indeed also to terms of payment.
+- Competition: In our globalised economy, competition is the order of the day.
+Competition applies to goods and prices alike, and also to terms of payment.
 You might as well focus sales efforts where the best potential is found – starting with those in a position to actually pay you!

-In B2B, even small buyers are granted payment terms.
-And these small buyers might just include some future major clients, so you need to be able to offer a fair and decent level of credit, and quickly.
+- Payment terms: In B2B, even small buyers are granted payment terms.
+These small buyers might include some future major clients, so you need to be able to offer a fair and decent level of credit quickly.
 Responsiveness in commercial terms includes granting payment terms to buyers.

 Ensuring business survival

 When selling to smaller sized businesses, visibility over their actual creditworthiness is often poor.
 Sales representatives do not necessarily have reliable sources of information available owing to the low density of contacts.
 For example, the confidentiality option at the commercial court registry for the accounts of very small business in France up to €8m in turnover adds nothing to the transparency of financial statements.

 If an overdue does arise, you need to use a partner experienced in debt collection procedures, likely to recover the receivable, ideally without breaking commercial links.
 But there can be no going soft on overdue payments – they cost too much to become routine.

 Collecting and analysing financial data on a large number of small buyers requires enthusiasm for the task and a great deal of time.
 You need to ask yourself:

 - Will the most experienced person in this area be available as often as they are needed?